 Horsey Mill Walk

 Horsey, where the Norfolk Broads meet the coast, is a remote and secluded location, perfect for walking and bird watching throughout the seasons.
-There is an easy 3.8 mile circular walk from Horsey Mill to Horsey Gap, where you can also see the seal pups between late October through to February.
+There is an easy 3.8 mile circular walk from Horsey Mill to Horsey Gap beach, where you can also see the seal pups between late October through to February.

 The Horsey Windpump car park is owned by the National Trust, and parking there if free for members.
 Or park at the Nelson Head car park in the village, pop in and let them know you’re there, and then have a drink or lunch after your walk.